-- Task 3A Evaluation and Recommendations on Floodplain Management Practices The RFPG recommends eight region-wide floodplain management standards to be included in this plan.
+- Chapter 3 (Tasks 3A and 3B) Floodplain Management Practices and Flood Protection Goals Survey questions related to floodplain management practices within the region were included in the data collection effort in Summer 2021, which the RFPG considered in its recommendations in the goals presented in Chapter 3.
+This chapter was not amended in the 2023 Amendment. - Task 3A Evaluation and Recommendations on Floodplain Management Practices The RFPG recommends eight region-wide floodplain management standards to be included in this plan.
 Entities are encouraged to adopt and implement these standards; however, this is not a requirement for their Flood Management Evaluations (FMEs), Flood Mitigation Projects (FMPs), and/or Flood Management Strategies (FMSs) to be included in this plan. - Task 3B Flood Mitigation and Floodplain Management Goals The RFPG established eight overarching goals in six categories.
 Each goal includes at least one specific goal statement with short-term (goal year 2033) and long-term (goal year 2053) measurements.
-Every recommended FME, FMP, and FMS must meet at least one of these goals. - Chapter 4 (Tasks 4A and 4B) Assessment and Identification of Flood Mitigation Needs The RFPG adopted a process to analyze flood mitigation needs and develop potentially feasible actions (FMEs, FMPs, and FMSs) to address these needs. - Task 4A Flood Mitigation Needs Analysis The scoring criteria to identify the areas of greatest known flood risk and knowledge gaps considers flood-prone areas that threaten life and property, current floodplain regulations, lack of inundation maps, lack of hydrologic and hydraulic (H&H) models, emergency need, existing models, previously identified projects, historical floods, previously implemented projects, and additional factors identified by the RFPG.
+Every recommended FME, FMP, and FMS must meet at least one of these goals. - Chapter 4 (Tasks 4A and 4B) Assessment and Identification of Flood Mitigation Needs The RFPG adopted a process to analyze flood mitigation needs and develop potentially feasible actions (FMEs, FMPs, and FMSs) to address these needs. - Task 4A Flood Mitigation Needs Analysis

+The scoring criteria to identify the areas of greatest known flood risk and knowledge gaps considers flood-prone areas that threaten life and property, current floodplain regulations, lack of inundation maps, lack of hydrologic and hydraulic (H&H) models, emergency need, existing models, previously identified projects, historical floods, previously implemented projects, and additional factors identified by the RFPG.
 The analysis results conclude significant knowledge gaps, as the vast majority of the region is inadequately mapped (98%).
-The areas of greatest known flood risk are primarily associated with the main cities in the region and adjacent areas. - Task 4B Classification of Potential FMEs and Potentially Feasible FMSs and FMPs Task 4B identifies potentially feasible actions (FMEs, FMPs, and FMSs) that might reduce or mitigate flood risk within the region.
+The areas of greatest known flood risk are primarily associated with the main cities in the region and adjacent areas.
+This chapter was not amended in the 2023 Amendment.

+Task 4B Classification of Potential FMEs and Potentially Feasible FMSs and FMPs Task 4B identifies potentially feasible actions (FMEs, FMPs, and FMSs) that might reduce or mitigate flood risk within the region.
 Potential actions include those identified by the RFPG in previous tasks and those provided by local entities.
-Planning level costs and estimated benefits are also developed for each potential action. - Chapter 5 (Task 5) Recommendation of Flood Management Evaluations, Flood Management Strategies, and Associated Flood Mitigation Projects
+Planning level costs and estimated benefits are also developed for each potential action.
+This chapter was amended to include 11 additional potential FMPs.

+• Chapter 5 (Task 5) Recommendation of Flood Management Evaluations, Flood Management Strategies, and Associated Flood Mitigation Projects

 The RFPG established a Technical Subcommittee to review the potentially feasible actions and develop lists of FMEs, FMPs, and FMSs for the full RFPG to consider including in this plan.
 The RFPG applied a screening process to determine the actions for inclusion in this plan.
-Sixty-six FMEs, three FMPs, and 79 FMSs were considered for inclusion in the plans.
-Of these, 42 FMEs, three FMPs, and 38 FMSs are recommended in this Regional Flood Plan.
-The reduction of those numbers was mostly due to combining potential individual FMEs and FMSs within a city or region.
+Sixty-six FMEs, 14 FMPs, and 79 FMSs were considered for inclusion in the plans.
+Of these, 45 FMEs, 7 FMPs, and 38 FMSs are recommended in this Regional Flood Plan.
+Those numbers were reduced mostly due to combining potential individual FMEs and FMSs within a city or region.
 The limited number of FMPs is due to the difficulty in providing the appropriate information and verifying that the project would have no negative impact.
 As a result, many potential FMPs were converted to FMEs to prove the project viability in meeting the TWDB requirements.
+This chapter was amended in 2023 to reflect the 11 additional potential FMPs and the decision to recommend four of them.
+Ten FMEs were conducted as part of the amendment process, with four potentially feasible FMPs being recommended.
+The other potential FMPs were generally found to have potential negative downstream impacts and need further evaluation.